 Model-based Reinforcement Learning or Evolution Strategies involve using a model of the environment when training a Reinforcement Learning or Evolution Strategies agent.
 In my case, the World Models approach to learn a predictive, probabilistic model of the environment in an Mixture Density Network was used.
 The Mixture Density Network consisted of a Differentiable Neural Computer, which output the parameters of a Gaussian mixture model that were used to sample the next state in a game.
 My experiments found that a model learned in a Differentiable Neural Computer outperformed a vanilla LSTM based model, on two gaming environments.

 Future work should include games with long term memory dependencies, whereas with the experiments performed for this work it is hard to justify there being such dependencies in the ViZDoom: Take Cover and Pommerman environments.
 Other such environments would perhaps magnify the capabilities of the Differentiable Neural Computer.
 Also, what exactly is going on in the memory of the Differentiable Neural Computer at each timestep?
 It would be useful to know what it has learned, and perhaps features from the external memory of the Differentiable Neural Computer itself could be used when training a controller.
-For example, the Differentiable Neural Computer emits read heads, r_t, at each timestep, which are selected from the full memory, and used to produce the output (a prediction of the next state).
+For example, the Differentiable Neural Computer emits read heads, [latex]r_t[/latex], at each timestep, which are selected from the full memory, and used to produce the output (a prediction of the next state).
 Perhaps the contents of the read heads, or other portions of the external memory, could provide useful information of the environment if exposed directly to the controller along with the hidden state and cell state of the underlying LSTM.

-David Ha and Jürgen Schmidhuber: https://arxiv.org/abs/1803.10122.
+World Models is a framework described by David Ha and Jürgen Schmidhuber: https://arxiv.org/abs/1803.10122.
 The framework aims to train an AI agent that can perform well in virtual gaming environments.
 World Models consists of three main components: Vision (V), Model (M), and Controller (C).

 As part of my MSc Artificial Intelligence dissertation at the University of Edinburgh, I implemented World Models from the ground up in Chainer.
 My implementation was picked up by Chainer and tweeted: